adryzz/CustomFilter/README.md

 ![image](https://user-images.githubusercontent.com/46694241/152674287-80f94d11-5271-44d7-a11a-a5a9fabe610a.png)

-The Simple Mode is the fastest but has a few limitations.
+The Simple Mode is the fastest but is limited in the number of samples you can use.
 Here's the supported parameters for both expressions:

 - `x` = The X coordinate.